hkiame/KikuyuSphere/README.md

 ---

-**Note:** The provided `.env.example` file is a work in progress and will be updated with the required variables.
+**Note:** The entire project is a work in progress, and we appreciate your interest and patience as we develop KikuyuSphere into a valuable resource for the Kikuyu community and enthusiasts worldwide.